 The 44A was a smaller and lower priced version of the 77A.
 The lower price point was a significant contributing factor to this microphone’s success and popularity.
 This is the microphone you think of when you picture Elvis or Frank Sinatra or an old radio broadcaster.
 The look of the microphone might even be more legendary than the actual performance.
 The 44B/BX were both a slightly larger version of the 44A.
 The BX has the ribbon mounted further towards the back giving it a smaller figure 8 pickup pattern on the rear side.

 The BBC noticed the 44 being used in American broadcasting and wanted one for themselves.
 The only problem was it would cost them £130 ($8500 in 2017).
 This was way out of the BBC’s budget, so they decided to make their own ribbon microphone.
 F W Alexander who worked in the BBC research department invented the Type A whose successor the 4038 is still being made by Coles Electroacoustics.

 Ribbon microphones today

-Today, ribbon microphones vary in price. modern technology has made it so manufacturing cost is low enough to make entry level ribbon microphones possible.
-There are also companies working hard to make accurate reproductions of the classics.
-AEA is one of those companies and have even expanded on older designs.
-One of their more recently designed ribbon microphones is a stereo microphone that look likes a huge 77 and sounds absolutely breathtaking.
+Today, ribbon microphones vary in price.
+Modern technology has made it, so the manufacturing cost is low enough to make entry level ribbon microphones possible.
+There are also companies like AEA based out of Pasadena, CA that are work tirelessly to make the most accurate reproductions of the classics.
+One of their newer ribbon microphone designs is the R88 which is a stereo microphone that looks likes a huge RCA 77 and sounds breathtaking.
 You can hear it being used to mic an entire band on the YouTube channel “One Mic.”